Bowtie-free graphs have a Ramsey lift

 \section{Structure of bowtie-free graphs}

-In order to prove the Ramsey property one has to understand the expansion very well and the expansion has to be explicit.
+In order to prove the Ramsey property one has to understand the lifted class very well and the lift has to be explicit.
 We start to develop the structure of bowtie-free graphs by means of the following concepts which will describe the structure of triangles in bowtie-free graphs.
-From now on, in this section, $G = (V, E)$ is a finite bowtie-free graph.